Renormalization group analysis of multi-Dirac-node materials: Renormalization group analysis

 \subsection{Numerical solutions}

-The RG equations~\eqref{eq:rg_v}, \eqref{eq:rg_c}, \eqref{eq:rg_g2} cannot be solved analytically without any approximations, so we first solve them numerically.
-The numerical solutions for the RG equations are shown in Figs.~\ref{fig:rg1} and \ref{fig:rg_alpha} for the initial (bare) values of $v_0=0.001$ and $\varepsilon_0 = 10$.
-Here we consider a nonmagnetic material ($\mu_0=1$).
+The RG equations~\eqref{eq:rg_v}, \eqref{eq:rg_c}, and \eqref{eq:rg_g2} for generic $N$ cannot be solved analytically without any approximations, so we first solve them numerically.
+The numerical solutions to the RG equations are shown in Figs.~\ref{fig:rg1} and \ref{fig:rg_alpha}.
+We set the initial (bare) values of $v_0=0.001$ and $\varepsilon_0 = 10$ and consider a nonmagnetic material ($\mu_0=1$).
 In this case, $c_0=0.32$ and $\alpha_0=0.73$, where the dimensionless coupling constant $\alpha$ is defined by

-The result shows some important features.
-First, we can see that the quantity $c^2 v^N$ is almost constant for all momentum scales and remains $c_0^2 v_0^N$.
-This fact helps the approximate but accurate analysis of the scaling functions as described below.
-Second, the speed of electron $v$ and that of photon $c$ approach to the common value $c_{\infty} = (c_0^2 v_0^N)^{1/(N+2)} $ in the infrared (IR) limit.
-Third, the coupling constant $\alpha$ becomes small in the IR region, which justifies our perturbative RG analysis.
-Therefore, quantum critical phenomena of 3D topological insulators and Weyl semimetals are ideal laboratories to study the QED in solids, even though the Lorentz invariance is broken to a large extent in the original (bare) Lagrangian.
+We can find some important features from the result.
+First, the speed of electron $v$ and that of light $c$ coincide to be the common value $c_\infty = (c_0^2 v_0^N)^{1/(N+2)}$ in the IR limit.
+Second, the quantity $c^2 v^N$ is almost constant for all momentum scale.
+We make use of this fact for the analytical solutions discussed below.
+Third, the dimensionless coupling constant $\alpha$ becomes smaller in the IR limit, which concludes the validity of the perturbative RG analysis.
+Therefore, the Lorentz invariance is recovered in the IR limit, and the system becomes equivalent to that of the conventional QED.
+Even if the Lorentz invariance is broken in the original Lagrangian, the RG analysis reveals that the system in the IR limit is the ideal laboratory to study QED.